tigredonorte/procurement/docs/architecture/platform-standards/README.md

 - Ensure new team members review all documents

 ### For DevOps/SRE
-- Use [Monitoring & Observability](./03-monitoring-observability.md) for operational excellence
 - Maintain [Tech Stack Versions](./01-tech-stack-versions.md) for security updates
-- Implement alerting based on monitoring guidelines
+- Implement monitoring and alerting practices

 ## Governance